A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: The statistical interpretation of topological entanglement

 Notably, this interpretation coincides with that of the third order mutual information $I_3^c$ for classical random variables and is related to the measure of frustration and synergy \cite{Matsuda2000,Williams2010}.
 In the probabilistic context, given three random variables $A,B,C$ generated from a classical ensemble or sampling of quantum density matrix, we can define $I_3^c$ for classical random variables as

 where the mutual information and the conditional mutual information are defined respectively as

-hence the $I_3^c(A:B:C)$ in Eq. \ref{eq:I3} can be expressed compactly as
+hence the $I_3^c(A:B:C)$ in Eq.~\ref{eq:I3} can be expressed compactly as

 Note this definition is symmetric under permutations of indices of $A,B,C$.
 A negative $I_3^c$ is intimately related to the so-called synergistic information or interaction information, that is, the intrinsic many-body and non-dyadic correlation that cannot be reduced to pair-wise relations \cite{Matsuda2000,Williams2010}.
-A negative value of $I_3^c$ is then interpreted as a statistical situation in which any one variable $A,B$ and $C$ of the system enhances the correlation between the other two.
-Such statistical intuition remains valid even in the quantum many-body cases, whereas the many-body quantum correlation is attributed to the non-local entanglement in a topologically ordered wavefunction.
+A negative value of $I_3^c$ is then interpreted as a statistical situation in which the knowledge of any one of the three variables, $A,B$ and $C$, enhances the correlation between the other two.
+Such statistical intuition remains valid in the quantum many-body cases, whereas the many-body quantum correlation is attributed to the non-local entanglement in a topologically ordered wave function.
 Indeed, in pure lattice gauge theories or integrable models where gauge sector is disjoint from matter (such as Kitaev spin liquid), by choosing a set of basis whereby the Wilson loops are explicitly constructed, the quantum samples taken under these basis can be interpreted using the classical $I_3^c(A:B:C)$, and relevant statistical methods like restricted Boltzmann model can be straightforwardly applied on subsystems thereof.

 This formulation of topological entropy can be applied to both classical and quantum context.
 Indeed, even for classically frustrated spins, the thermal fluctuations exhibit topological entropy and the synergy with negative $I_3$ \cite{Matsuda2000,Castelnovo2007}.
 In the context of topologically ordered quantum matter, the non-local constraint e.g. plaquettes operators and Wilson loops in Toric code and Kitaev spin liquids intuitively resemble the aforesaid synergy.
 Indeed, as we are to show in detail, the topological entanglement entropy is equivalent to a quantum case of third order mutual information that indicates a synergy of quantum fluctuations which is present at zero temperature.
 This rethinking of topological entropy allows us to unify classically frustrated systems and the TO of quantum frustrated systems in the same information-theoretic framework.